Trendy

 Which fields are involved in magnetron working?

-READ ALSO: What position is Neera Tanden nominated for?
+READ ALSO: What is the magnetizing inductance?

 The magnetron is a high-powered vacuum tube that works as a self-excited microwave oscillator.
 Crossed electron and magnetic fields are used in the magnetron to produce the high-power output required in radar equipment.